iggy-rs/iggy-dotnet-client/README.md

 ```
 Iggy necessitates the use of `ILoggerFactory` to generate logs from locations that are inaccessible to the user.

-In addition to the basic configuration settings, Iggy provides support for batching send messages at intervals, which effectively decreases the frequency of network calls, this option is enabled by default.
+In addition to the basic configuration settings, Iggy provides support for batching send/poll messages at intervals, which effectively decreases the frequency of network calls, this option is enabled by default.
 ```c#
 //---Snip---
 var bus = MessageStreamFactory.CreateMessageStream(options =>